 5. Statuses

 Release statuses are really important to identify the state of an object.
 Whether the object is in Work in Progress state, released state, Rework State, Cancelled, or Rejected state is identified using Status applied.
 You can create your own custom status and icon using BMIDE.
 Statuses are applied during the workflow process.
-When the object is released means it is final and no further modification can be performed on the object.
+When the object is released it is final and no further modification can be performed on the object.
 Released objects are considered to be used for production.

 6. Naming Rules

 Naming rules are the defined patterns using which objects are named.
-Mostly naming rules are applied on the item_id property of an object.
-While creating an object, the id value is automatically generated based on the naming rue defined in the BMIDE.
+Mostly naming rules are applied to the item_id property of an object.
+While creating an object, the id value is automatically generated based on the naming rule defined in the BMIDE.
 At a time only one naming rule can be attached to a property.
 But you can define multiple naming patterns for one rule.
-You can use Revision Naming Rule to define the revision naming behavior of an Item Revision.
+You can use the Revision Naming Rule to define the revision naming behavior of an Item Revision.
 You can also use the concept of Intelligent Part Numbering in BMIDE to generate a naming pattern for an object.
 In Intelligent Part Numbering Item ID value is generated based on the values of multiple properties.

 7. Business Rules